Published On: Feb 24 2013 10:08:24 PM CSTUpdated On: Feb 25 2015 01:00:00 AM CST

 1870: Hiram Rhodes Revels, a Republican from Mississippi, is sworn into the United States Senate, becoming the first black person ever be seated in the U.S. Congress.
 Earlier in the year Revels had been elected by a vote of 81 to 15 in the Mississippi State Senate to finish the term of one of the state's two seats in the U.S. Senate, which had been left vacant since the Civil War.
 His seating was delayed by two days of debate after Southern Democrats opposed sitting him in the Senate.

-1866: Miners in Calaveras County, Calif., discover what is now called the Calaveras Skull, human remains that supposedly indicated that man, mastodons and elephants had co-existed.
+1866: Miners in Calaveras County, California, discover what is now called the Calaveras Skull, human remains that supposedly indicated that man, mastodons and elephants had co-existed.
 The skull was later proven to be a hoax.

 1841: Painter and sculptor Pierre-Auguste Renoir, a leading painter in the development of the Impressionist style, is born in Limoges, Haute-Vienne, France.
 Among his most famous paintings are "Bal du moulin de la Galette" and "Luncheon of the Boating Party."